-In our partnership with BMS, BMS is obligated to use commercially reasonable efforts to develop and commercialize ide-cel and bb21217.
-BMS may determine however, that it is commercially reasonable to de-prioritize or discontinue the development of ide-cel and bb21217.
-These decisions may occur for many reasons, including internal business reasons (including due to the existence of other BMS programs that are potentially competitive with ide-cel and bb21217), results from clinical trials or because of unfavorable regulatory feedback.
-Further, on review of the safety and efficacy data, the FDA may impose requirements on one or both of the programs that render them commercially nonviable.
-In addition, under our agreements with BMS, BMS has certain decision-making rights in determining the development and commercialization plans and activities for the programs.
+In our partnership with BMS, BMS is obligated to use commercially reasonable efforts to develop and commercialize ide-cel.
+BMS may determine however, that it is commercially reasonable to de-prioritize or discontinue the development of ide-cel.
+These decisions may occur for many reasons, including internal business reasons (including due to the existence of other BMS programs that are potentially competitive with ide-cel), results from clinical trials or because of unfavorable regulatory feedback.
+Further, on review of the safety and efficacy data, the FDA may impose additional requirements on the program that renders it commercially nonviable.
+In addition, under our agreements with BMS, BMS has certain decision-making rights in determining the development and commercialization plans and activities.
 We may disagree with BMS about the development strategy it employs, but we will have limited rights to impose our development strategy on BMS.
-Similarly, BMS may decide to seek marketing approval for, and limit commercialization of, ide-cel or bb21217 to narrower indications than we would pursue.
-More broadly, if BMS elects to discontinue the development of ide-cel or bb21217, we may be unable to advance the product candidate ourselves.
+Similarly, BMS may decide to seek marketing approval for, and limit commercialization of, ide-cel to narrower indications than we would pursue.
+More broadly, if BMS elects to discontinue further development and commercialization of ide-cel, we may be unable to advance these efforts ourselves.
+In addition, we rely on BMS to deliver complete, accurate and timely information about its financial results related to ide-cel.